Effects of dynamical friction on perturbations for evolving dark energy: Theoretical models of friction

 \subsection{Dissipative pressure friction}

 Standard fluids can be grouped into two main classes: Newtonian and non-Newtonian.
-Naively, the latter is found when the friction coefficient, $\eta$, depends upon the variation of shear velocity with respect to the radial coordinate.
-Our approach is simplified by virtue of the cosmological principle, \textit{i.e.}, the velocity field does not depend upon radial coordinate.
-In this scenario, however, our friction coefficient is a function of the Hubble rate only.
-In other words, we do not emphasise a time-dependence of it, assuming the simplest stationary case.
+Clearly, the latter is found when the friction coefficient, $\eta$, depends on the variation of the shear velocity with respect to the radial coordinate.
+Our approach is simplified by virtue of the cosmological principle, \textit{i.e.}, the velocity field does not depend on radial coordinate.
+However, in this scenario, our friction coefficient is only a function of the Hubble rate.
+In other words, we do not emphasise the time dependence of it, assuming the simplest stationary case.
 It is clearly possible to generalise this case, including the effects due to the dynamics of the universe.
 Following the standard treatment, one can assume that the friction coefficient is a function of temperature and/or of thermodynamic quantities such as pressure, entropy, enthalpy and so forth.
 In the simplest case, we can assume what follows

 where $\eta_1,\eta_2$ and $\Gamma$ are free real constants, with $P$ the total pressure of the universe and $P_0$ the total pressure today.
-The overall $H_0$ factor is just a normalization factor which makes the two coefficients $\eta_1$ and $\eta_2$ dimensionless.
+The overall factor $H_0$ is just a normalisation factor that makes the two coefficients $\eta_1$ and $\eta_2$ dimensionless.
 From the second Friedmann equation,

 where $\rho$ and $P$ represent the total density and pressure and remembering that $\frac{\ddot{a}}{a} \equiv \dot{H}+H^2$, combining Eqs.~\eqref{eqorl1} and \eqref{eqorl2}, we infer